Michael-Cowie/Notes/Web/Docker/volumes.md

 # Persistent Storage Using Named Volumes

-In this example, I will created a volume to allow for persistent storage in a MySQL database.
+In this example, I will create a volume to allow for persistent storage in a MySQL database.

 1. The first thing to do is to create the volume.